 - Shadowrun could be considered to have a metaplot because the game universe continually moves forward with new events, big and small.
 The game was generally good about never letting NPCs be the ones doing things.
 NPCs are often the impetus behind things happening (as is normal for the setting), but the players are almost always the one actually doing things.
 This is acknowledged many times when it's noted that an "anonymous group of runners" did something that greatly affected the overall story and setting.

-- Conversely, Cyberpunk 2020 played it the other way - when the metaplot was advanced, all important plot events were done by a group of chracters based on the original writing team's player chracters, and led by one who was a pretty obvious Self Insert of the game's chief writer; in essence, the NPCs were the centre of the plot, and the Player Characters were just along for the ride.
+- Conversely, Cyberpunk 2020 played it the other way - when the metaplot was advanced, all important plot events were done by a group of chracters based on the original writing team's player chracters, and led by one who was a pretty obvious Self-Insert of the game's chief writer; in essence, the NPCs were the centre of the plot, and the Player Characters were just along for the ride.

 - In licensed RPGs that draw upon "outside" works of fiction for their background and -story, the original story canon quite naturally serves as this.
 How much of a constraint that proves to be is largely a function of how much room said canon leaves for new original characters to shine just as much as the "official" protagonists; comicbook superhero universes like the creations of Marvel and DC are usually all but designed to allow the easy addition of new faces as desired and something like the Star Trek universe always has room for at least one more Starfleet vessel whose crew have their own episodic adventures just like those of the various Enterprises, but it's rather harder to meaningfully insert player characters into settings where the canon Chosen Ones are already supposed to be doing all the truly plot-relevant heavy lifting.
+This is a notable problem for all the Star Wars RPGs, for instance, but they have generally been popular anyway.

 - Mage Knight used its metaplot to try to bridge players from the first version of the game to MK 2.0.
 It was a spectacular failure.
 They then used the metaplot to phase out a subfaction whose abilities were too powerful.
 This development was mostly ignored.